ogulyurdakul/ogulyurdakul.github.io/_publications/2024-superellipseRBPF.md

 [Download paper here (arXiv)](http://arxiv.org/abs/2406.10389)

-And here is the presentation:
+And here is the presentation *(you can download the .pdf and open with Adobe Acrobat to see the animations on slide 14)*:

 <iframe width="100%" height="800" src="/files/Superellipse_RPBF_presentation.pdf">